ZeroToFullstack956/CommunitySurvey/README.md

 Given quantitative variables and uncertain population distribution, we ensure \( n ≥ 30 \).

 Construct a 99% confidence interval with 1% error for DEI viability:
-# - To determine the required sample size needed to acheive a error of 1% Ill use:
+# - To determine the required sample size needed Ill use:
 # $$\hat{p}(1 - \hat{p})\left(\frac{z_{\alpha/2}}{E}\right)^2$$
 # $$\hat{p}(1 - \hat{p})$$ = .50 (due to not having any prior data)